shbpk/ABE516_TP/index.md

 Enterocci is a bacteria found in human intestine and egricultural environment <a href="#8"><sup>8</sup></a> and have shown tendency to develop resistance to antibiotics.

 ## Objective
- The objective of this study was to deduce a relationship between the presence of enterocci, a bacteria found in human intestine and egricultural environment <a href="#8"><sup>8</sup></a>, and it's mutated variant having tylosin resistance, the tylosin resistance eterrocci.
+ The objective of this study was to deduce a relationship between the presence of enterococci, a bacteria found in human intestine and egricultural environment <a href="#8"><sup>8</sup></a>, and it's mutated variant having tylosin resistance, the tylosin resistance eterrocci.

 This will provide an evidence of tylosic resistance bacteria in agricultural watersheds where enterocci is found if a strong relationship is found.